zacklerner/sanity-template-gridsome-marketing-site/template/web/README.md

-# Gridsome Blog Starter
+# Gridsome Marketing Site Starter

-> A simple, hackable & minimalistic starter for Gridsome that uses Sanity for content.
+> A somewhat opinionated starter for Gridsome marketing sites that uses Sanity for content.

 ## Features

-- Beautiful and simple design.
 - Structured content from [Sanity.io](https://www.sanity.io)
-- Tags support.
-- Dark / Light toggle.
+- Indexing and search of portable text content blocks with FlexsearchJS
 - CSS variables, SCSS & BEM for styling.
-- 100, 100, 100, 100 score on Google Lighthouse.